-In Sep-2017, I teamed up with PUMA to create the Equality Knot for their initiative in support of marriage equality in Australia.
-The knot is tied at the side of the shoe with a secure shoelace knot, forming an Equality symbol "=" in the middle of the knot.
+Created in conjunction with PUMA in Sep-2017 in support of marriage equality in Australia.
+The knot is tied at the side of the shoe with a secure shoelace knot, forming an Equality symbol “=” in the middle of the knot.

 Begin by re-lacing the tops of your shoes so that the shoelace ends emerge from the sides of each shoe – preferably the outside so that the Equality Knots will be more visible to others.

 These diagrams show basic Criss Cross Lacing modified for side knotting – but other lacing methods can be similarly adapted.

 Begin with both ends emerging from the same side of the shoe.
 This diagram shows the ends emerging out the right side, as they would be on the right shoe.

-Pass the lower (yellow) up behind the upper (blue) end.
+Pass the lower (yellow) end up behind the upper (blue) end.

 Begin to wrap the right (blue) end around the front of the upper (yellow) end to finish up at the back of the gap between the laces.

 Feed the right (blue) end through the gap to emerge at the lower front.
-Pull both ends tight to complete the Starting Knot.
+Pull both ends tight to complete the knot.

-The preceding four steps produce a regular left-over-right Starting Knot – only oriented vertically.
+The result is a regular left-over-right Starting Knot – only oriented vertically.

 Make both ends into “loops” by simply doubling them back onto themselves.
 People often refer to these as “Bunny Ears”.